thkoch2001/tvlfyi_depot/users/Profpatsch/netencode/README.md

 * The list with text `foo` followed by i3 `-42`: `[14:t3:foo,i3:-42,]`
 * The list with `Some` and `None` tags: `[33:<4:Some|t3:foo,<4None|u,<4None|u,]`

+## parser security considerations

+The length field is a decimal number that is not length-restricted, which itself an attacker can give an infinite thus overflowing your parser if it is not careful.

+You should have a practical length limit of a (configurable?) amount of decimals (2 decimals per byte) and then also enforce a length limit on how long the value can be.

+You can start by setting e.g. a max value length in bytes, by counting the number of decimal in your max value length.

+So if your max length should be 1024 bytes, your length field will be a maximum `count_digits(1024) == 4` bytes long.

+Thus, if you restrict your parser to a length field of 4 bytes, it should also never parse anything longer than 1024 bytes for the value (plus the 1 byte for the type tag, the 4 bytes for the length, and 2 bytes for the separator & ending character).

 ## motivation

 TODO